DerrickLamers/cncjswiki/Setup-Guide:-Raspberry-Pi-|-Install-Node.js-via-Package-Manager-*(Recommended)*.md

 sudo npm install -g npm@latest sudo npm install -g cncjs@latest --unsafe-perm
 ```
 This will take awhile and generate quite a lot of output as shown [here](https://github.com/cncjs/cncjs/wiki/Setup-Guide:-Raspberry-Pi-%7C-Example-Output-from-Installation).
-If this step appears to fail you can look [here](https://github.com/cncjs/cncjs/wiki/Setup-Guide:-Raspberry-Pi-%7C-Installation-Problems-and-Solutions) for possible solutions.
+Note that WARN lines are not errors, so do not worry about them.
+If this step appears to fail - by generating ERROR lines - you can look [here](https://github.com/cncjs/cncjs/wiki/Setup-Guide:-Raspberry-Pi-%7C-Installation-Problems-and-Solutions) for possible solutions.

 ### Test the Installation

 At this point you should run a quick test to see if things are working.
-Run this command:
+Enter this at the terminal prompt:

 ```
 cncjs